Skip to main content

 Source: Cephalexin (DailyMed) Amoxicillin (DailyMed)

-Clostridium difficile– associated diarrhea
+Clostridium difficile-associated diarrhea

-Clostridium difficile– associated diarrhea, referred to as CDAD, is a risk in all antibiotic therapy, including cephalexin and amoxicillin.
+Clostridium difficile-associated diarrhea, referred to as CDAD, is a risk in all antibiotic therapy, including cephalexin and amoxicillin.
 Patients who present with diarrhea following antibiotic therapy should be evaluated for CDAD, and antibiotic therapy should be discontinued immediately if it is suspected.
-The severity of CDAD can range from mild diarrhea to severe or fatal colitis.It can happen up to two months after antibiotic therapy was initiated, so it is important to talk to your physician about all recent treatments, even if they are completed.
+The severity of CDAD can range from mild diarrhea to severe or fatal colitis.
+It can happen up to two months after antibiotic therapy is initiated, so it is important to talk to your physician about all recent treatments, even if they are completed.

 Clostridium difficile (C. diff) is a component of your gut flora, or the set of microorganisms living in your bowels.
 Normal bacterial balance keeps C. diff at a safe level, but antibiotic therapy can throw that balance off, leading to an overgrowth of C. diff.
-The overgrowth leads to inflammation of the gut lining, and typically diarrhea.
-In some cases this can be severe and life-threatening.
+The overgrowth leads to inflammation of the gut lining and, typically, diarrhea.
+In some cases, this can be severe and life-threatening.
 If you begin to experience unexplained diarrhea and have recently had a course of antibiotics such as cephalexin and amoxicillin, consult with your healthcare provider immediately.

 Hypersensitivity reactions and anaphylaxis

-Cephalexin and Amoxicillin are both beta-lactam antibiotics and related to penicillins.
+Cephalexin and Amoxicillin are both beta-lactam antibiotics and are related to penicillins.
 Penicillin allergies are among the most common antibiotic allergies, affecting up to 10% of the population.
 If a patient reports an allergy to penicillins, caution should be used with amoxicillin and cephalexin as well.
 While most sensitivity, or allergic, reactions are mild and limited to a mild skin rash, there are some who can experience a severe anaphylactic response to beta-lactam antibiotics.
-A severe reaction would include swelling of the lips, tongue and throat, and difficulty breathing or swallowing.
+A severe reaction would include swelling of the lips, tongue, and throat, and difficulty breathing or swallowing.
 If you begin to experience any of these symptoms after taking cephalexin or amoxicillin, you should seek medical attention immediately.

 Drug interactions of cephalexin vs. amoxicillin